-Although Bradley is the smaller of the two lakes, it has fewer visitors and more of an alpine feel than Taggart Lake.
-The trail leading to it has several creek crossings (with bridges), and spectacular views of Taggart Lake.
+Bradley is the smaller of the two lakes, but it has fewer visitors and more of an alpine feel than Taggart Lake.
+The trail leading to it has several creek crossings with bridges and spectacular views of Taggart Lake.
 Follow the trail down to the lake and pack a winter picnic for a beautiful and memorable lunch.

 View this winter map of Grand Teton National Park for additional directions.

 A note about etiquette: as on the ranch, it’s good practice to stay out of the classic ski tracks while exploring on snowshoes.
 This keeps the paths accessible for Nordic skiers.

 When you visit Turpin Meadow Ranch this winter for winter adventures, our trails are available for a small one-time fee for overnight guests.
 Guests also enjoy a free gourmet breakfast and dinner.
 Day guests can purchase passes, and meals (including lunch), although dinner reservations are recommended.
 You might be interested in what to bring, gear-wise, when visiting the ranch during the winter season, and also what gear is recommended for snowshoeing.